Pre-Sessional English Programme at London Bloomsbury

-Studying the MSc in Leadership and Human Resource Management online or face-to-face, you will become familiar with the intellectual underpinnings required for a career in this type of dynamic work environment, alongside significant exposure to the professional world.
+Studying the MSc in Leadership and Human Resource Management online, will familiarise you with the intellectual underpinnings required for a career in this type of dynamic work environment, alongside significant exposure to the professional world.

 We improve your employability through a supportive, practical and challenging curriculum that is closely aligned with professional body requirements.

-We have also successfully accredited our Masters degree programmes with the professionally-recognised CMI qualifications.
+We have also successfully accredited our online Masters degree programme with a professionally-recognised CMI qualification.

 Who is this course for?